Unlike Trump, California pays its taxes

 States pay a wide range of taxes per capita.
 Connecticut pays nearly $14,000 per person, while Mississippians pay about $4,800 apiece.

 Federal spending by state also varies widely.
 Swamp-adjacent Virginia gets more than $16,800 per person.
-(Washington, DC itself brings in a whopping $65,000 per resident.)
+(Washington, DC, itself brings in a whopping $65,000 per resident.)
 Arid Utah, on the other hand, gets just $7,000 per person per year.

 Meanwhile, there remains insufficient data to calculate how much Trump has paid in taxes relative to the tremendous amounts of benefits he has received from the federal government.